Spending My Time

-"Spending My Time" is a song by Swedish duo Roxette, released in October 1991 by EMI Records as the fourth single from their third studio album, Joyride (1991).
+"Spending My Time" is a song by Swedish duo Roxette, released in October 1991, by EMI Records, as the fourth single from their third studio album, Joyride (1991).
 It was written by Per Gessle and Mats Persson, and produced by Clarence Öfwerman.
-The single attained moderate success, reaching the top 10 in Germany, Canada and Italy, and the top 20 in Australia, Austria, Belgium, Finland, Sweden and Switzerland, while peaking at number 22 on the UK Singles Chart and 32 on the Billboard Hot 100 in the United States.
-Its music video was directed by Wayne Isham.
+The single attained moderate success, reaching the top 10 in Germany, Canada and Italy, as well as number 22 on the UK Singles Chart and number 32 on the US Billboard Hot 100.
+The accompanying music video was directed by Wayne Isham.

 A remix was created by M.C.
 King Carli and Dr. Renault (pseudonyms used by Öfwerman & Anders) at EMI Studios in Stockholm, Sweden, in July 1991, and was included on the single.
 A Spanish version of the song, titled "Un Día Sin Ti" ("A Day Without You"), was released in 1996 as the lead single from the duo's Spanish-language compilation album Baladas en Español.